-- 2.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.6 The cash manager is not permitted to hold derivatives or off-balance sheet vehicles.
+- 2.4 The investment manager responsible for the Consolidated Fund's cash holdings is limited to holding no more than 10% of the overall States portfolio with any one financial institution.
+Deposits can only be made with institutions which fall into the following categories - - 2.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.6 The cash manager is not permitted to hold derivatives or off-balance sheet vehicles.